t3mujin/t3mujinpack/README.md

 ## Uninstall
 1. Close Darktable.
-2. Open a Terminal window.
+2. Open a Terminal/Command window.
 3. Go to the folder where the styles were extracted.
-4. Run remove_t3mujinpack.sh.
+4. Run the uninstall script (remove_t3mujinpack.sh for Linux, remove_t3mujinpack.bat for Windows).
   1. This script will try to locate the Darktable database files at its default location.
 If, for some reason, those are at a different location you can pass that as a script parameter: remove_t3mujinpack.sh /some/folder/data.db
   2. A list of installed styles will be shown before deletion.